Strict module

 - optional A String describing why the result is inconclusive.

-Use Inconclusive when a precondition for the test could not be established, so that the assertion logic that follows would be meaningless.
+Inconclusive records that a precondition for the test could not be established and the assertion logic that follows would be meaningless.
 A common case is a setup step that failed to find a required external resource — a test database, a configured network endpoint — where the test itself is neither passing nor failing on its own merits.

 Equality